 Level Three.
 If mediation at Level Two is unsuccessful, a grievant may file a written appeal to Level Three, which typically involves a hearing at the West Virginia Public Employees Grievance Board in front of an administrative law judge.
-Grievants may be able to proceed directly to Level Three if both the President and grievant agree, or grievant may unilaterally go directly to Level Three if discharged, suspended without pay, or demoted or reclassified with a loss of pay.
+A grievant may be able to proceed directly to Level Three if both the President and grievant agree, or grievant may unilaterally go directly to Level Three if discharged, suspended without pay, or demoted or reclassified with a loss of pay.

 Under all procedures, the employee or the employee's designated representative has the responsibility to clearly indicate that a grievance is being filed, provide an explanation of the issue including the specific policy violation, and the remedy sought for resolution of the issue.
-All grievances must be filed with the WVSOM President's Office and with the Grievance Board in Charleston, West Virginia within the above set time limits.
+All grievances must be filed with the Grievance Board in Charleston, West Virginia and with the WVSOM President's Office within the above set time limits.